salimtaiyo/connect/README.md

-            askme.com - Q/A app
+             HOW TO -
 ![wireframe](./public/images/wireframe.jpg)

-Users get to ask quesions and other people get to vote on the answer like stackoverflows + -.
+An app that lets users post on How to do things like make a receipe or play Dota 2?

 Extra:
-If i have some extra time remaining Im planning to add user authentication.
-But firstly, I want to meet all the basic requirements.
+Im plannin on addin user authentication after I meet all the basic requirements.